Name does not match naming convention

 EventDeclaration(inherits Procedure)Methods with [IntegrationEvent] or [BusinessEvent]

-ParameterMust start with an uppercase letter, underscore followed by uppercase, or x followed by uppercase for xRec pattern (single-letter names are exempt)Procedure parameters
+ParameterMust start with an uppercase letter, underscore followed by uppercase, or x followed by uppercase for xRec pattern (single-letter names are exempt)Non-var procedure parameters

 ReturnValueMust start with an uppercase letterNamed return values